yegor256/blog/_posts/2016/feb/2016-02-18-holacracy-autocracy.md

   - holacracy in management
 ---

-I stongly believe that while it is very effective to structure an organization in a democratic and sociocratic way, a project should be managed completely different.
+I strongly believe that while it is very effective to structure an organization in a democratic and sociocratic way, a project should be managed completely different.
 A project should resemble a dictatorship, authoritarian or military hierarchy